mstksg/inCode/copy/entries/kmeans.md

 something else you pull in at runtime.
 We need a way to call `kMeans` with just an `Int`! (also known as "reification")

-Normally, this means using `sumNatVal` to convert a value-level `Natural` into a type-level `Nat`.
+Normally, this means using `someNatVal` to convert a value-level `Natural` into a type-level `Nat`.
 However, in this case we have to be a bit more careful because *k* must be at least 1.
 So we can use [typelits-witnesses][] to also bring in (at runtime) the witnesses that `1 <= k` is fulfilled.
 Why isn't this